Finitary birepresentations of finitary bicategories: Coalgebras and birepresentations

 \subsection{Bicomodules and birepresentations}

 Let $\cC$ be a multifinitary bicategory.

-\begin{definition} We define $\BB_{\underline{\ccC}}$ to be the {\em bicategory of biinjective bicomodules over coalgebras in $\underline{\cC}$}, whose objects, $1$-morphisms and $2$-morphisms are coalgebras, biinjective bicomodules and bicomodule homomorphisms in $\underline{\cC}$, respectively.
+\begin{definition} We define $\BB_{\underline{\ccC}}$ to be the \emph{bicategory of biinjective bicomodules over coalgebras in $\underline{\cC}$}, whose objects, $1$-morphisms and $2$-morphisms are coalgebras, biinjective bicomodules and bicomodule homomorphisms in $\underline{\cC}$, respectively.
 Horizontal composition is defined by the cotensor product over coalgebras and vertical composition is defined by the composition of bicomodule homomorphisms.
-For each object $\mathrm{C}$ in $\BB_{\underline{\ccC}}$, the identity $1$-morphism $\mathbbm{1}_{\mathrm{C}}$ is given by $\mathrm{C}$, seen as a $\mathrm{C}$-$\mathrm{C}$-bicomodule.
+For each object $\mathrm{C}$ in $\BB_{\underline{\ccC}}$, the identity $1$-morphism $\mathbbm{1}_{\mathrm{C}}$ is given by $\mathrm{C}$, seen as a $\mathrm{C}\text{-}\mathrm{C}$-bicomodule.
 For each $1$-morphism $\mathrm{M}$ in $\BB_{\underline{\ccC}}$, the identity $2$-morphism is simply the identity bicomodule endomorphism of $\mathrm{M}$. \end{definition} By \eqref{eq:associativity-cotensor} and the explanations above it, as well as the fact that the cotensor product over a coalgebra of two biinjective comodules is again biinjective, $\BB_{\underline{\ccC}}$ is indeed a bicategory.

-\begin{definition} For various $1,2$-full $2$-subcategories $\cD$ of $\cC$-$\mathrm{afmod}$ appearing in Definitions~\ref{def:cfmodstmod} and~\ref{def:mod-apexJ}, we define the associated $2$-subcategories $\cD^{\mathrm{ex}}$ with the objects being the same as those of $\cD$, the $1$-morphisms being the exact morphisms of finitary birepresentations and $2$-morphisms being all modifications. \end{definition} We have and, due to Lemma~\ref{lemma:cyclicbirep},
+\begin{definition} For various $1,2$-full $2$-subcategories $\cD$ of $\cC\text{-}\mathrm{afmod}$ appearing in Definitions \ref{def:cfmodstmod} and \ref{def:mod-apexJ}, we define the associated $2$-subcategories $\cD^{\mathrm{ex}}$ with the objects being the same as those of $\cD$, the $1$-morphisms being the exact morphisms of finitary birepresentations and $2$-morphisms being all modifications. \end{definition} We have